Thunder vs. Warriors Player Props Betting Odds

 |3PM

-- The 10.5-point over/under set for Luguentz Dort on Thursday is 3.8 lower than his season scoring average of 14.3.
+- The 10.5-point over/under for Luguentz Dort on Saturday is 3.8 lower than his season scoring average.

-- Dort's two three-pointers made per game is 0.5 more than his over/under on Thursday.
+- Dort's 2.0 three-pointers made per game is 0.5 more than his over/under on Saturday.

 Rep your team with officially licensed NBA gear!
 Head to Fanatics to find jerseys, shirts, and much more.